Superior durability and protection for your vehicle's paint

 - The Ceramic Coating, a clear liquid, is applied to the vehicle’s painted surfaces, chrome and plastic pieces and any Clear Bra or vinyl wrapped surfaces.
 It can also be applied to all metal surfaces (wheels; brake calipers; etc.) and glass.

 - After applying the Ceramic Coating to a small surface, the technician pauses, allowing the product to level and properly flash away.
 Any remaining extra product is quickly removed.

 - The technician continues installing in small sections until all vehicle surfaces are coated.

 - Once fully coated the vehicle is closely examined for any coating unevenness or “high spots”.
 These will usually appear as dark streaks and are easiest to resolve while the coating is fresh.

 - If additional layers or a “top coat” has been selected, they are applied over the base coat using the same procedure as noted in steps 4, 5 and 6.

 - If possible, the vehicle is stored overnight allowing the Ceramic Coating to cure.

 A ceramic coated vehicle should be washed just like any other vehicle.
 We recommend a periodic hand wash and hand dry, ideally every few weeks.
 As with any vehicle surface, a ceramic coated vehicle will periodically need its surfaces decontaminated.
 This can usually be achieved with a claybar treatment.

 A Ceramic Coating makes the wheels (and calipers) easier to clean, they stay clean for longer and slightly enhance the wheels’ finish.

-Depending on product and coverages, warranties are 2-years, 5-years, 7-years or lifetime.
-Warranties are limited to 2-years on vehicles older than 5 years at the time of installation.
+Depending on product and coverages, warranties are 3-years, 5-years or 7-years.
+Warranties are limited to 2-years on vehicles that are 6 to 10 years old at the time of application.